 My first name is Persian and my last name is Prussian.
-I am a Kansas City native that is currently working in Minneapolis.
-I am a dancer with the Continental Ballet, and I also choreograph, act, and model professionally.
-I share life with my wonderful husband, Jake Thede, and my favorite colors are Prussian blue and ballet pink (which you will see in my brand).
+I am a professional ballerina with the Continental Ballet as well as a professional choreographer, actress, and model.
+I share life with my wonderful husband, Jake.
+My favorite colors are Prussian blue and ballet pink (which you will see in my brand.)
 Discover more about my education and professional life below.

 Education and Training

 Throughout her 21 years of dancing Vashti has trained in many different styles including ballet, modern, jazz, contemporary, and commedia dell’arte.
 She grew up training with the Kansas Regional Ballet, a pre-professional company, and additionally spent two consecutive summers at the Juilliard School and four years at the Conservatory of Music and Dance at the University of Missouri-Kansas City.
 She graduated from the University of Kansas with her BFA in Dance Performance in 2015.